check-spelling/check-spelling-docs/Feature:-Suppress-comments.md

 ## Comment after the fact

+An artifact can be generated containing enough information to produce a comment.
+As of [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20), the [recommended workflow](https://github.com/check-spelling/spell-check-this/blob/main/.github/workflows/spelling.yml) uses this artifact to produce a comment.

+It would be possible to generate a compatible artifact and then comment after the fact...

 I could probably also once I turn on talk-to-bot include an option for `@check-spelling-bot report` or similar to have the bot post the comment.
 Or possibly even `@check-spelling-bot report REFERENCE` if the bot persists enough to be able to regenerate the comment w/o doing the work (this is something I'm close to doing for other stuff).

+It's unlikely that I'll do this, as I'm more likely to work on GITHUB_STEP_SUMMARY support.